Lace and Whiskey: Background

 During the initial stage of this album's era, when it was clear that Cooper was not going to return from his new success, original Alice Cooper group members Dennis Dunaway, Neal Smith, and Michael Bruce formed a new band with Mike Marconi and Bob Dolin called "The Billion Dollar Babies".
 Michael Bruce sang their lead vocals.

 Lace and Whiskey was digitally remastered and re-released on CD by Metal Blade Records in 1990.

-The opening song "It's Hot Tonight" would later be sampled by the rap rock group Beastie Boys for the song "What Comes Around" on their second studio album Paul's Boutique (1989).
+The opening song "It's Hot Tonight" would be sampled by the rap rock group Beastie Boys for the song "What Comes Around" on their second studio album Paul's Boutique (1989).

+Critical reception

+The Indianapolis News wrote that "Cooper is going across the board with ballads, love songs, heavy rockers, country rock and comedy."

+Classic Rock described the album as "A cry for help more than anything else" and "it also found Alice drifting ever further away from his glory days as the king of shock rock."

 Track listing

 Personnel

 Credits are adapted from the Lace and Whiskey liner notes.